 Spinal cord injuries result in different levels of paralysis and also affect the internal organs.
 This class of injuries can be catastrophic, causing quadriplegia or paraplegia.
 Victims suffer loss of motor function and sensation, resulting in a dramatic alteration of life function.
 Spinal cord injuries can also adversely affect bowel and bladder functioning, sexual functioning, blood pressure, and body temperature.
 Most victims suffer chronic or permanent pain.
 These victims typically require long-term medical care and treatment and incur extremely high medical bills.

 Back injuries may include herniations or disc bulges, fractures, pinched nerves and other conditions that result in significant pain requiring extended treatment and therapy.

 Broken Bones or Fractures

 Broken bones sustained in auto accidents are often more serious than those caused by a fall, and are more likely to require surgery, possibly reconstructive in nature.

 Damage to internal organs is one of the more serious and potentially fatal consequences of being involved in a car accident.
 Crashes often result in trauma to the kidneys, spleen, liver, lungs or heart.
 Fractured ribs frequently puncture the internal organs leading to the need for surgery and hospitalization.

 If you or a loved one has been injured in an accident, please remember that you may seek compensation to cover medical expenses, loss of earnings, and other costs relating to hospitalization, medication, surgeries, and continuing treatment and therapy expenses.

-Contact one of the experienced attorneys with the Bernard Law Group to find out more information about your options and legal rights.
+Contact one of the best lawyers for car accidents with the Bernard Law Group to find out more information about your options and legal rights.